Cisco: Acquisitions and subsidiaries

 On September 30, 2015, Cisco announced its intent to acquire privately held Portcullis Computer Security, a UK-based company that provides cybersecurity services to enterprise clients and the government sectors.

 On October 26, 2015, Cisco announced its intent to acquire ParStream, a privately held company based in Cologne, Germany, that provides an analytics database that allows companies to analyze large amounts of data and store it in near real-time anywhere in the network.

 On October 27, 2015, Cisco announced that it would acquire Lancope, a company that focuses on detecting threat activity, for $452.5 million in a cash-and-equity deal.

 On June 28, 2016, Cisco announced its intent to acquire CloudLock, a privately held cloud security company founded in 2011 by three Israeli military veterans, for $293 million.
 The deal was expected to close in the first quarter of 2017.

 In August 2016, Cisco announced it is getting closer to making a deal to acquire Springpath, the startup whose technology is used in Cisco's HyperFlex Systems.
 Cisco already owns an undisclosed stake in the hyper-converged provider.
+In September 2023, Cisco announced discontinuation of its HyperFlex infrastructure products.

 In January 2017, Cisco announced they would acquire AppDynamics, a company that monitors application performance, for $3.7 billion.
 The acquisition came just one day before AppDynamics was set to IPO.

 On January 26, 2017, Cisco founded the Innovation Alliance in Germany with eleven other companies bringing together 40 sites and 2,000 staff to provide small businesses in Germany with expertise.

 On August 1, 2017, Cisco completed the acquisition of Viptela Inc. for $610 million in cash and assumed equity awards.
 Viptela was a privately held software-defined wide area network (SD-WAN) company based in San Jose, Ca.

 On October 23, 2017, Cisco Systems announced it would be acquiring Broadsoft for $1.9 Billion to further entrench itself in the cloud communication and collaboration area.

-On August 7, 2020, Cisco completed its acquisition of network intelligence company ThousandEyes.
+On August 7, 2020, Cisco completed its acquisition of network intelligence company ThousandEyes for around $1 billion.

 On October 1, 2020, Cisco announced that it would be acquiring Israeli startup Portshift for a reported $100 million.